Emarald64/gravity-switcher/readme.md

 # Gravity Switcher

-Platforming game where you switch gravity
+Platforming game where you switch gravity instead of jump.

 Inspired by [VVVVVV](https://store.steampowered.com/app/70300/VVVVVV/)